TheFallen087/TheFallen087/README.md

 <div align="center">

-**⚡ CURRENTLY ONLINE: Architecting the impossible, one line of code at a time ⚡**
+**⚡ ONLINE STATUS: Reshaping the digital universe, one quantum bit at a time ⚡**

 <br>

-*🔥 Apply for collaboration only if you're ready to create something that breaks the internet 🔥*
+*🔥 LEGENDARY DEVELOPERS AND DIGITAL VISIONARIES: The portal is open, but only for the worthy 🔥*

 <br>

-**📧 Elite developers and visionary server owners: The gates are open**
+**💀 WARNING: Collaboration with me may cause existential crisis about your own coding abilities 💀**

 </div>